akorn/zfsbackup/README.md

  2. Client-side configuration.
 There are some global config items, and each backup job has its own configuration.
 Typically you'd have one backup job per origin filesystem and backup server; e.g. "back up `/home` to `server1` would be one job. `zfsbackup` calls these jobs "sources".
  3. An `rsync` server with zfs storage.
  4. Server side scripts:
-   * There is one (to be called by `rsync`) that creates a snapshot when a backup transfer completes, setting various zfs properties.
+   * `make-snapshot`, to be called by `rsync`, creates a snapshot when a backup transfer completes, setting various zfs properties.
-   * Another one looks for expired snapshots of backups and removes them.
+   * `zfsbackup-expire-snapshots` looks for expired snapshots of backups and removes them.
-   * Another one provides a client with a virtual view of all existing backup snaphots, which can be downloaded from via `rsync`.
+   * `zfsbackup-restore-preexec` provides a client with a virtual view of all existing backup snaphots, which can be downloaded from via `rsync`.
  5. Some client-side mechanism that schedules backups (two solutions are provided: one for `cron`, one for `runit` or similar service supervisors).

 ### Client side